-- There are no electronic devices allowed in Saturday School.
-(Cell phones, laptops, iPods, video games, etc.) - Students are expected to sit quietly and work on homework or read. - Students who refuse to cooperate in Saturday detention will be suspended. - If a student does not report for an assigned Saturday detention he/she will have one day outof-school suspension on the following Monday.
+- There are no electronic devices allowed in Saturday School unless pre-approved for school use only.
+(Cell phones, laptops, iPods, video games, etc.) - Students are expected to sit quietly and work on homework or read. - Students who refuse to cooperate in Saturday detention will be suspended. - If a student does not report for an assigned Saturday detention he/she will have one day out-of-school suspension on the following Monday.
 The student will also be required to serve the Saturday detention during the next scheduled Saturday detention. - If a student continues to miss the assigned Saturday detention they will acquire an added day of suspension for each time they miss.
 The student will still be required to serve the Saturday detention.